JordHemsworth/GameAPI/README.md

 The IGDB.com API is free for non-commercial usage under the terms of the Twitch Developer Service Agreement.

 Sign Up with Twitch for a free account

-Ensure you have Two Factor Authentication enabled Register your application
+Ensure you have Two Factor Authentication enabled

+Register your application

 Manage your newly created application

 Generate a Client Secret by pressing [New Secret]

-Take note of the Client ID and Client Secret Authentication
+Take note of the Client ID and Client Secret
-Now that you have a Client ID and Client Secret you will be authenticating as a Twitch Developer using oauth2.
-Detailed information can be found on the Twitch Developer Docs.

 <h2> Authentication </h2>
 Now that you have a Client ID and Client Secret you will be authenticating as a Twitch Developer using oauth2.
 Detailed information can be found on the Twitch Developer Docs.